Ty-Manning/LocalGPT/README.md

 # LocalGPT

 LocalGPT is a web application that serves a local Large Language Model (LLM) using a Flask API.
-It interacts with the Ollama Python libraries and API to provide natural language processing capabilities.
+It interacts with the Ollama Python libraries and API to provide language processing capabilities.

 ## Project Structure